 Steamed broccoli or cauliflower are totally legitimate as sides.
 But roast them instead and people who tend to not care about eating their vegetables start asking questions about how they can make them at home.

-One night several years ago I was making a roasted Brussels sprouts dish from The Vegan Table on the same evening that I was having a dish with roasted apples.
+One night several years ago I was making a roasted Brussels sprouts dish on the same evening that I was having a dish with roasted apples.

 Not only does the roasting cut any bitterness from the Brussels sprouts, the sweetness of apple and caramelized onions evens the playing field.
 It balances the sprouts’ more pungent flavor with an edge of lightness.

 If I could only have Brussels sprouts one way for the rest of my life, this is the roasted Brussels sprouts recipe I would make.